The Most Innocent of All: Why Children Are More Likely to Be Florida Dog Bite VictimsTrusted Content

 Legally reviewed by:Erik Abrahamson, J.D.
 December 23, 2014

-If you think being bitten by a dog is terrifying and painful as an adult, just imagine what it’s like to a small child.
+If you think being bitten by a dog is terrifying and painful as an adult, just imagine what it feels like to a child.
 The fear, confusion, and physical agony cannot be imagined unless you’ve been a victim of such trauma yourself.

 Unfortunately, children are actually more likely to be bitten by dogs than adults.
 Let’s take a look at a few of the reasons why.